 b) Candidacy requirements.

-d) A twelve-month full-time internship: Educational Psychology 788.
+d) A twelve-month full-time PhD Internship.
 Note: Please see Practicum and Internship section below.

 Applicants who are offered admission as a qualifying student due to missing pre-requisite coursework or practicum hours will be required to take additional courses or to complete additional practicum hours within the doctoral program to ensure equivalent training.
 A qualifying student may take up to 12 units to meet equivalency requirements during the qualifying year.
 Qualifying status will be granted for a period not exceeding one year.